oatlog/oatlog/doc/ideas/main.typ

 As long as the equality information is eventually added to the database it will be fine.

+= Subsume/delete but good

+Subsume (disable extraction of other enodes) is bad because old enodes are still matched on and we want to get rid of them.
+Delete is bad because the facts will be rediscovered.

+Sublimate = delete all enodes except this one and flag it so that no new enodes evaluate to this.

+set high bit = do not add enodes that evaluate to this.

+MEASURE: How many e-nodes are in e-classes that contain a Const?
+HYPOTHESIS: It is O(1) e-nodes.

 = TODO READ
 Papers are just under the first author i looked at.
 I stopped adding authors after a while since this is just too many papers.